NishaKhandelwal/NishaKhandelwal/README.md

 👩‍💻 About Me

-Final-year CSE student passionate about building real-world, problem-solving projects
+Third-year CSE student passionate about building real-world, problem-solving projects

 Interested in software engineering, system design, and applied AI